Heterogeneous causal effects of neighborhood policing in New York City with staggered adoption of the policy

 \section{Discussion}

-In this paper, we estimated the effect of neighborhood policing on crime and arrests in New York City using a novel approach to estimating causal effects of policies with staggered adoption.
-By placing our approach within the Bayesian paradigm, inference is relatively straightforward for all estimands once we have obtained the joint posterior distribution of the counterfactual time series in the absence of treatment.
-We showed through realistic simulations based on the observed data that our approach is able to estimate the causal effects of a precinct level treatment with good finite sample properties.
-We found that neighborhood policing reduces the number of misdemeanor arrests and that this reduction was larger for precincts with high unemployment or foreign-born residents.
-There was a substantial reduction in proactive arrests as well, and this effect was more pronounced in working-class neighborhoods of NYC with larger proportions of Black or Latino people.
+In this paper, we estimated the effect of neighborhood policing on crime and arrests in New York City using a novel approach to estimating causal effects of policies with staggered adoption that additionally estimates heterogeneity of the effects by observed covariates.
+We showed through realistic simulations based on the observed data that our approach is able to estimate the causal effects of a precinct-level treatment with good finite sample properties.
+We found that neighborhood policing reduces low-level arrests and that this effect was more pronounced in working-class neighborhoods of NYC with larger proportions of Black or Latino people.